hermangroup/docs/introduction/how-to-buy.rst

   https://www.ebitpoint.com

-  eBitpoint is a secure online peer to peer platform with escrow service for buying, selling, storing Dash and other digital currencies at competitive exchange rates in Ghana.
+  eBitpoint is a secure online peer to peer platform with escrow service for buying, selling, storing Historia and other digital currencies at competitive exchange rates in Ghana.

 eBitcoinics